PyDataAgents/PyDataAgents/README.md

 ![pydatagrabber_sources_and_sinks.png](docs/pydatagrabber_sources_and_sinks.png)
 ## architecture
-the core element of the framework is a [(data)grabber](pydatagrabber/grabbers/Grabber.py) a grabber can consists of one or more of the following [GrabberElements](pydatagrabber/grabbers/GrabberElement.py):
+the core element of the framework is a [(data)grabber](pydatagrabber/grabbers/Grabber.py)
+<br>a grabber can consists of one or more of the following [GrabberElements](pydatagrabber/grabbers/GrabberElement.py):
 - adapters
 - buffers
 - mappings